Last Updated On

 At the opposite end of the climate scale, very hot and dry climates have the potential to damage wooden pallets.
 As moisture leaves wooden pallets in these environments, the wood can warp, twist and crack, potentially damaging the nailing joints that hold them together, and compromise the pallet's overall strength.

-Again, plastic's stability makes it an ideal pallet material to weather all climates.
-As a single unit, there are no joints that can be compromised that weaken its integrity, making it a robust choice for all applications.
+Again, plastic’s stability makes it an ideal pallet material to weather all climates.
+As a single unit, there are no joints that can be compromised that weaken its integrity, making plastic pallets a robust choice for all applications.

 To find out more, reach out to the team at Eco Pallets today.